phaubertin/jinue/README.md

 This software is known to build with GCC and clang.

 You also need the Netwide Assembler (NASM).

-If you wish to build the ISO image for use with QEMU, which is optional, you need GRUB and GNU xorriso in addition to the above.

 Run Time Requirements
 ---------------------